BenjaminMacKay/VaporAPI/README.md

 To use this API:

-1. Download the latest release and extract to a location of your choosing
+1. Download the code and extract to a location of your choosing
 2. In '/VaporAPI/settings.py' ensure that DATABASES has been configured for your database
 3. In a terminal window execute the command '.venv/scripts/activate'
 4. Followed by the command 'python manage.py runserver'